tap349/tap349.github.io/_posts/2017-06-10-javascript-eslint.md

 2. <http://remarkablemark.org/blog/2016/09/28/vim-syntastic-eslint/>
 3. <https://github.com/vim-syntastic/syntastic/issues/1692>

-NOTE: ESLint must be installed globally as well for
+NOTE: ESLint must be installed globally for
       syntastic `eslint` checker to be available.

 syntastic error message when ESLint is not installed globally: